Topic: Orbital Sciences' Cygnus-Antares spacecraft

 The photos below show the Cygnus PCM packed with simulated cargo in the types of bags actually used in ISS operations.

-Posts: 23493 From: Houston, TX Registered: Nov 1999
+From: Houston, TX

-Aviation Weekreports that a date has been set for Orbital's first COTS demo.
+Aviation Week reports that a date has been set for Orbital's first COTS demo.

 NASA has set Dec.
 14 as the target launch date for Orbital Sciences Corp.'s Commercial Orbital Transportation System (COTS) cargo demonstration mission.
 Meanwhile, the company says it continues to make progress with NASA toward attaining safety clearance for the mission, in which its Cygnus spacecraft will dock with the International Space Station (ISS).